vivaria/edisonrul.ing/README.md

 *   Placing 1 D Counter onto "D - Formation" does not start a Chain.

 *   The second effect of "D - Formation" starts a Chain.
 It does not target.
-*   You cannot activate "D-Formation's" second effect when you Special Summon a monster face-down.
+*   You cannot activate "D-Formation"'s second effect when you Special Summon a monster face-down.
-*   If an effect is chained that flips the Normal or Special Summoned monster face-down, "D-Formation's" effect disappears.
+*   If an effect is chained that flips the Normal or Special Summoned monster face-down, "D-Formation"'s effect disappears.
 *   If you have 2 or more "D-Formations" with 2 D Counters when you Normal or Special Summon a monster, you can activate the second effect of each "D-Formation".

 *   If a card’s effect Special Summons multiple monsters during your Main Phase, you can activate the second effect of "D-Formation".
-In this case you will select which monster you will apply towards the effect when "D-Formation's" effect resolves.
+In this case you will select which monster you will apply towards the effect when "D-Formation"'s effect resolves.

 ## D - TIME